-Can a rental provider refuse to give permission?
+Can a rental provider refuse to give consent?

-A rental provider cannot unreasonably refuse permission to a renter keeping a pet.
-If a rental provider wants to refuse permission, they have 14 days to apply for a Victorian Civil Administrative Tribunal (VCAT) order.
-VCAT will order that, either:
+A rental provider cannot unreasonably refuse consent to a renter keeping a pet.
+If a rental provider wants to refuse, they have 14 days to apply for a VCAT order.
+VCAT may order that, either:

-- the rental provider’s refusal is reasonable and the pet is excluded from the property, or
+- the rental provider's refusal is reasonable and/or the pet is excluded from the property, or

 - the renter can keep the pet on the rental property.

-If the rental provider does not apply to VCAT within 14 days, permission is taken to have been granted for the renter to keep a pet on the property.
+If the rental provider does not apply to VCAT within 14 days of receiving the written request, consent is taken to have been granted for the renter to keep a pet on the property.

-What are reasonable grounds for a rental provider to refuse permission?
+What are reasonable grounds for a rental provider to refuse consent?

 - the type of pet the renter wants to keep, or is keeping, on the property